vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 # Neural Network (NN)

 Files with codes are located in folder "neural_network".
-First part of the code imports required modules and packages.
-Thereafter, the data are imported, following features and targets defininig and splitting into test and train batches.
+The first part of the code imports required modules and packages.
+To achieve reproducibility in results, we are "seeding" random processes.

 ```ruby
 import pandas as pd